-The report from a meeting is provided to the court and to participants.
-The report contains the following information.
+The report from the meeting, which is provided to the court and to meeting participants, contains the following information.

-- That the client attended and engaged in the discussion
+- Confirmation that the client attended and engaged in the discussion

 - A brief statement of the problem(s) that informed the referral

-The convenor is present in court when the matter returns.
+The Convenor (the Neighbourhood Justice Officer) is present when the matter returns to court.

-- It attracts very high participation levels among people from culturally and linguistically diverse backgrounds (52% of all participants).
+- PSP attracts a high participation levels among people from culturally and linguistically diverse backgrounds (52% of all participants).

-- 85% of referrals are people who have not been sentenced, and 50% of Magistrate referrals are initiated by lawyers, suggesting strong buy-in from legal practitioners.
+- 85% of referred clients have not been sentenced, and 50% of Magistrate referrals are initiated by lawyers, suggesting strong buy-in from legal practitioners.

-- 51% of people referred have as one of their charges a breach of a previous court order, indicating that Problem Solving is a useful response to recidivist offending and has buy-in from community corrections.
+- 51% of referred clients have one charge of breaching a previous court order.
+This indicates that PSP is a useful response to recidivist offending and has buy-in from community corrections.

-- Up to half of all professionals attending Problem Solving meetings come from outside the NJC, indicating local service sector interest in and acceptance of the process.
+- Up to half of all professionals attending PSMs come from outside the NJC, indicating local service sector interest in, and acceptance of, the process.

 - Help short-circuit negative patterns of behaviour

-- Transform problem-saturated narratives into stepwise, achievable goal statements
+- Transform problem-saturated narratives into achievable goal-focused statements

 - Restore a sense of personal efficacy

-- Restore working relationships with professionals participating, and build unity of goals
+- Restore working relations with professionals and build unity of goals

 - Informing the Magistrate of the current context of a referred person’s participation in support and treatment.